DANC 1101. Dance Workshop. 1 Hour.

-This course provides the student with an overview of the movement system emphasizing the subjective control experience in dance.
-Methods of tuning the system including body therapies, conditioning regimes, body awareness techniques, and dance training.
-These methods will be practiced, reviewed, and compared.
+Students are provided the student with an overview of the movement system emphasizing the subjective control experience in dance.
+Methods of tuning the system, including body therapies, conditioning regimes, body awareness techniques, and dance training.
+These methods are practiced, reviewed, and compared.

 DANC 3376.
 Choreography II.
 3 Hours.

 DANC 4092.
 Special Topic.
 1-3 Hours.

 Opportunities are offered for thorough study of a variety of topics which students may choose in dance.
 Such topics as Historical Period Dance, Ethno-cultural Studies, Choreographic Projects, et cetera are illustrative.

 Opportunities are offered for individual study of an approved problem in dance.
 May be repeated for credit.
 Credit 1-3.

 DANC 4301.
 Pilates Teaching Methods II.
 3 Hours.

 Students gain a greater level of expertise in the Pilates Method of body conditioning as they prepare to teach its mat work component.
 Using the foundational concepts and principles learned in DANC 3301, they will further explore the integration of the musculo-skeletal system in movement by way of the Advanced and Super-Advanced exercises.
 In addition, they will address the conduct of a group instruction setting over a period of time to become familiar with the process of bringing students to a more advanced level in their individual practice.
 An important aspect of the course is the actual teaching of both private lessons and group classes to gain practical experience as teachers.
 Course requirements include regular class meetings, a minimum of 35 documented hours of student teaching, and written and practical evaluation.